lokesh-kumar-212223060139/05-DESIGN-AND-ANALYSIS-OF-MICROSTRIP-ANTENNA-USING-CST-MICROWAVE-STUDIO-LAYOUT-/README.md

 **Conclusion:**

+The quarter wave transformer was succesfully designed using CST Microwave studio to match mico strip line with a 123 ohm load.

 From this experiment we got the bandwidth value of 1.33 Ghz with a impedance matching of 78.42 ohm and also got the width of quarter wave line of 1.138 mm..